Woutifier/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

 Learners redeem coupon codes in several ways.

-* By entering a coupon code on the **Checkout** page for the verified or professional certificate track.
+* By sending leaners a coupon code that they enter on the **Checkout** page for the verified or professional certificate track.
 In this case, you send the learner an email message that contains the coupon code for the learner to enter.
 The message might also include the URL for the course About page to make signing up for the course easier.

-* By accessing a URL for an *offer landing page*.
-At this URL, an automatically generated page lets the learner know that the coupon code has been applied.
+* By sending learners a URL for an *offer landing page*.
+At this URL, an automatically generated page opens and lets the learner know that the coupon code has been applied.
 If the learner is signed in, the page also lets the learner know that they have been enrolled in the course.
 If the learner is not signed in or does not have an account, the learner must sign in or create an account to enroll in the course.
 In this case, you send the learner an email message that contains the URL.

-  If a learner accesses an offer landing page with an enrollment code, the learner selects **Redeem and Enroll** to redeem the enrollment code and enroll in the course.
+  If a learner accesses an offer landing page by using an enrollment code, the learner selects **Redeem and Enroll** to redeem the enrollment code and enroll in the course.

-  If a learner accesses an offer landing page with a discount code, the learner selects **Checkout** to redeem the enrollment code and go to the **Checkout** page, where they pay the balance due.
+  If a learner accesses an offer landing page by using a discount code, the learner selects **Checkout** to redeem the enrollment code and go to the **Checkout** page, where they pay the balance due.

-* By accessing a URL for a *redeem endpoint*.
+* By sending learners a URL for a *redeem endpoint*.
 At this URL, an automatically generated page lets the learner know that the coupon code has been applied, and the learner is enrolled in the course if they have not already enrolled.
 The learner must be signed in to access the URL and redeem the coupon code.
 In this case, you send the learner an email message that contains the URL.

 .. it would be awesome if we could call this some kind of page, too, to make the relationship clearer.
 Redeem page?
 Offer redeemed page?

-  If a learner accesses a redeem endpoint with an enrollment code, the enrollment code is applied and the learner is enrolled in the course automatically.
+  If a learner accesses a redeem endpoint by using an enrollment code, the enrollment code is applied and the learner is enrolled in the course automatically.
 The learner's dashboard opens and the course is visible.

-  If a learner accesses a redeem endpoint with a discount code, the learner selects **Checkout** or **Checkout with PayPal** to redeem the enrollment code and go to the **Checkout** page, where they pay the balance due.
+  If a learner accesses a redeem endpoint by using a discount code, the learner selects **Checkout** or **Checkout with PayPal** to redeem the enrollment code and go to the **Checkout** page, where they pay the balance due.